Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: Generalization: Structural Safety in High-Stakes Domains

 \subsection{Experimental Validation: The "Kill Shot" Simulation}

-To validate these theoretical guarantees beyond the limited scope of the Beethoven corpus, we adopted a "Stress Test" strategy using synthetic high-dimensional data.
-This allows us to observe the asymptotic behavior of the models and identify the "Phase Transition" point where dense models fail.
+To validate these theoretical guarantees beyond the limited scope of the Beethoven corpus, I adopted a "Stress Test" strategy using synthetic high-dimensional data.
+This allows me to observe the asymptotic behavior of the models and identify the "Phase Transition" point where dense models fail.

-\begin{itemize} \item \textbf{Setup:} We trained both architectures on a synthetic dataset generated from a high-dimensional manifold ($d \in \{128, \dots, 1024\}$) with strictly factorized latent attributes, mimicking a worst-case scenario for rank collapse. \item \textbf{The "Kill Shot" Result:} As illustrated in \Cref{fig:kill_shot}, a critical failure mode emerges at $d=1024$.
+\begin{itemize} \item \textbf{Setup:} I trained both architectures on a synthetic dataset generated from a high-dimensional manifold ($d \in \{128, \dots, 1024\}$) with strictly factorized latent attributes, mimicking a worst-case scenario for rank collapse. \item \textbf{The "Kill Shot" Result:} As illustrated in \Cref{fig:kill_shot}, a critical failure mode emerges at $d=1024$.
 The Monolithic (Dense) model suffers from catastrophic optimization failure (Loss explosion), whereas the Smart Embedding maintains stability due to the RPTP guarantee. \end{itemize}

 This result serves as a definitive confirmation (a "Kill Shot") that the structural inductive bias is not merely an optimization trick for music, but a \textbf{mathematical necessity} for stability in high-dimensional, low-information regimes.